unibaseio/aip-agent/UPDATED_README_with_comparison.md

 # 🛡 Security and Best Practices

-- All identities and permissions are verified on-chain via **BNBChain**.
+- All identities and permissions are verified on-chain.
 - Data is encrypted and synchronized via **Membase**.
 - Follow modular coding practices and secure environment management.